Coderrob/pinata-ipfs-scripts-for-nft-projects/README.md

 #### Settings

-`var: outputPath` - The relative output file path.
+`var: OUTPUT_PATH` - The relative output file path.
 Defaulted to `./output/folder-cid.json`.

-`var: folderName` - The folder name to use for the uploaded folder of json metadata.
+`var: FOLDER_NAME` - The folder name to use for the uploaded folder of json metadata.
 This can be changed to any name you'd like that identifies the collection of metadata files.
 Defaulted to `metadata` as the folder name.

-`var: folderPath` - The relative folder path to read and upload all local files to be pinned in Pinata as a folder container for the uploaded files.
+`var: FOLDER_PATH` - The relative folder path to read and upload all local files to be pinned in Pinata as a folder container for the uploaded files.
 Defaulted to the `metadata` folder.

 `env: PINATA_API_KEY` - The Pinata API Key environment value